jamesraymusic/jamesraymusic.github.io/lyrics/i-m-not-guilty.md

 [Chorus]
 _How do you feel?_

-Can't you see i'm not guilty
-What they say about me, nooo
+Can't you see i'm not guilty of what they say about me?
-What they say about me
+No, what they say about me

 [Saxophone solo]